What to Do About Coyotes

 - Use guard animals, such as dogs, donkeys, and llamas, to protect livestock.

-A: Coyotes adapt to whatever food sources are available.
+Coyotes will eat whatever food is available.
 They are scavengers.
-The coyote's diet consists of many items including: calves, lambs, sheep, livestock carcasses, rabbits, mice, snakes, squirrels, birds, chickens, domestic cats, small dogs, insects, citrus fruit, food scraps in trash, compost, seeds, berries and pet food.
+A coyote's diet consists of many items including: calves, lambs, sheep, livestock carcasses, rabbits, mice, snakes, squirrels, birds, chickens, domestic cats, small dogs, insects, citrus fruit, food scraps in trash, compost, seeds, berries and pet food.

-A: Coyotes take their kill to a safe place to eat.
+Coyotes take their kill to a safe place to eat.
 They may carry their prey up to a mile before consuming it.
 They don’t leave much behind and tend to eat whatever they can fit in their mouth.
 In some cases they may even eat a leather collar on a pet.
-For this reason, not much evidence or waste is left behind.
+Not much evidence or waste is left behind.

-Notice how the coyote paw prints are more oval than the domestic (large dog) prints.
+Notice how the coyote's paw prints are more oval than the domestic (large dog) prints.